 Before attending day one of the course, it is important to:

 The assessment elements consist of two distinct parts:

-Each of the days will run from 9am-5pm approx. (there should be a morning and afternoon break).
 To pass the course, candidates are required to attend all three days and complete the homework activity.
 The programme combines classroom-based activity and practical sessions so candidates should come dressed for light exercise, which could take place indoors or outside, and should be prepared for all weather conditions.
 If there are any medical reasons why an individual cannot take part in an activity, they should let the tutors know at the beginning of the day.

 Prior to day 4, candidates will complete an online multiple-choice test on your MyLearning Portal.
 This will cover the underpinning technical knowledge of running and physical preparation covered throughout the programme.